Afzaal565/DB-Fields-Translations/README.md

 # DB Fields Translations

-A Laravel package for managing field translations in your database tables.
+A Laravel package for managing field translations in your database tables using polymorphic relations.

 ## Installation